carsoncole/tree-recycle/README.md

     https://example.com/driver?key=happy

-### Sending marketing emails
+### Marketing emails

+You can send marketing emails through the Settings section, where two email templates (Marketing Email #1, Marketing Email #2), one followed by the other, are available.
+You can modify `/views/marketing_mailer/marketing_email_1.html.haml` and `/views/marketing_mailer/marketing_email_2.html.haml`, and their `.text.haml` versions.

-Marketing emails can be sent in Settings and there are two configured (Marketing Email #1, Marketing Email #2).
-The batch email size refers to the number of emails to send at a time.
-Depending on your mail provider, you may want to set this to a number that does not exceed any daily sending limit.
-If sending through Gmail, the estimated limit is 500 per day.
-When you send a batch, it will send the next set (if any) of emails that have not already been sent the email, so there will be no duplicates.
-It is reflected in a reservation when marketing emails have been sent.
-It is also reflected in the reservation log.
+The batch email size determines the number of emails sent at once.
+It's crucial to set this number within your mail provider's daily sending limit; for example, Gmail has an estimated limit of 500 emails per day.
+When you send a batch, the system will send the next set of emails that haven't been sent yet, ensuring no duplicates.
+This information is visible in the reservation and reservation log once marketing emails have been sent.

 ## Mapping